scalajp/2018.scalamatsuri.org/_candidates_en/TomoyoshiOgura_1.md

 suggestions:
   - People who are interested in service development using Scala
 ---
 Various problems occur in development of services that process continuous and enormous data.
-It is quite difficult problem to improve their throughput while keeping highly stabile and continuous service operation.
+It is quite a difficult problem to improve their throughput while maintaining highly stable and continuous service operations.

-We ChatWork have achieved scalable and high availability service in our product called ChatWork Webhook, which was released in November 2017, using Apache Kafka, Akka HTTP, Akka Streams Kafka, Kubernetes.
+We at ChatWork have achieved scalable and high availability service in our product called ChatWork Webhook.
+This product was released in November 2017, using Apache Kafka, Akka HTTP, Akka Streams Kafka, and Kubernetes.

-In this session, I will share how we have achieved high performance and stability in Chatwork Webhook.
-It would be happy for me if this session would help your service development in future.
+In this session, I will share how we have achieved high performance and stability in ChatWork Webhook.
+It would make me happy if this session would help with your service development in the future.